haukened/rr-dns/internal/dns/domain/README.md

 ## Example Request/Response Flow

-The following sequence illustrates how `DNSQuery`, `DNSResponse`, and `ResourceRecord` are passed through the system:
+The following sequence illustrates how `Question`, `DNSResponse`, and `ResourceRecord` are passed through the system:

 ```mermaid
 sequenceDiagram